- Home Furnishings

 The top was lowered into place and, working through the cabinets with all drawers removed, screws were driven through the L brackets into the top.
 Additional L brackets were added to the bottom of the top at the rear, fastening the top to the wall.
 This top was wide enough that a heavy weight placed on it could bow it down and possible break it without such additional support.
 If the wall were not available to provide that support additional 1X4 boards could be fastened under the top and extending from cabinet to cabinet.
 Fastened with the 4" dimension vertical that would provide plenty of strength and rigidity.

 This sewing table and cabinets cost under $200 for all the materials and took about 2 weeks of working part time on it to complete.
 It was designed to fit well into a major sun room makeover and that limited the design possibilities, but when finished it has provided the owners with the perfect sewing table for their needs and a good deal of pride in its construction.
-Should you, the reader, feel that although you have done some woodworking this kind of project is simply beyond your capability, I suggest you take a few minutes and check out this hub on learning to do home improvements.
+Should you, the reader, feel that although you have done some woodworking this kind of project is simply beyond your capability, I suggest you take a few minutes and check out this article on learning to do home improvements.
 While a few power tools would be considered necessary for the task, most homeowners already own the common hand tools required.
 Or, if you enjoy working with furniture, a desk refinishing project might be to your taste.